WU-RDS/MA2023/03-data_import.md

 df <- data.frame(student, grade, date)
 ```

-- [ ] Error because a data frame can not have different data types
+- [ ] Error because a data frame can not have different data types.
-- [ ] Error because you should use `as.data.frame()` instead of `data.frame()`
+- [ ] Error because you should use `as.data.frame()` instead of `data.frame()`.
-- [x] Error because all vectors need to have the same length
+- [x] Error because all vectors need to have the same length.
-- [ ] Error because the column names are not specified
+- [ ] Error because the column names are not specified.
-- [ ] This code should not report an error
+- [ ] This code should not report an error.

 **You would like to analyze the following data frame**